JohnJvalagiani/TradeNews/README.md

 # User Story: News Aggregation and Web API

+# Trading News System

-## Acceptance Criteria
+## User Stories

-1. **Consume Trading News:**
+### 1. Consume Trading News

-   - The system should automatically fetch trading news from any available provider (e.g., https://polygon.io/) every 1 hour.
+**Description:** The system automatically fetches trading news every 1 hour from the [polygon.io](https://polygon.io/) provider.

+### 2. Enrich and Store News Data

+**Description:** For each news item retrieved:
-   - For each news item, enrich the data with additional information, such as a ticker chart.
+- a.
+The system enriches the data with additional information, such as a ticker chart.
-   - Save the enriched news data in a storage solution for future retrieval.
+- b.
+The enriched news data is then saved in a storage solution for future retrieval.

-2. **Web API for Clients:**

-   - Create a Web API that any client can access.
+### 3. Create Web API for Clients
-   - Implement authorization to secure the API endpoints.

-3. **Get All News:**
+**Description:** The system provides a Web API accessible to any client.
+This API includes the following functionalities:

+### 4. Get All News

-   - Authorized users should be able to retrieve all trading news.
+**Description:** Authorized users can retrieve all trading news through this API.

-4. **Get News from Today – {n} Days:**
+### 5. Get News from Today – {n} Days

-   - Authorized users should be able to retrieve trading news from today and up to a specified number of days in the past.
+**Description:** Authorized users can retrieve trading news from today and up to a specified number of days in the past.

-5. **Get News by Instrument Name with News Limit:**
+### 6. Get News by Instrument Name with News Limit

-   - Authorized users should be able to retrieve trading news for a specific instrument name, including an optional news limit (default limit should be 10).
+**Description:** Authorized users can retrieve trading news for a specific instrument name, including an optional news limit (default limit should be 10).

-6. **Get News that Contains {Text}:**
+### 7. Get News that Contains {Text}

-   - Authorized users should be able to search for trading news that contains specific text.
+**Description:** Authorized users can search for trading news that contains specific text.

-7. **User Subscription:**
+### 8. User Subscription

-   - Authorized users should have the ability to subscribe to receive notifications or updates related to trading news.
+**Description:** Authorized users have the ability to subscribe to receive notifications or updates related to trading news.

+### 9. Public Endpoint: Get Latest News

+**Description:** A public endpoint allows users to retrieve the latest news for conversion tools, including the top latest news for five different instruments.

 ### Server